mattwright324/youtube-metadata/BUILD.md

     - Ruby+Devkit default settings
     - `gem install jekyll bundler`

-In CMD or terminal, cd to the project directory you cloned to and run `bundle install` to install necessary gems (this may take some time).
+In CMD or terminal, cd to the project directory you cloned to and run `bundle install` to install necessary gems for github-pages in the project Gemfile (this may take some time).

 ### Running youtube-metadata